Turkey brands Israel’s claims over Gaza hospital blast “#FakeNews”

 Analysts said the Gaza hospital blast could have dire consequences for ties between Israel and Turkey.

-"Erdogan may even decide to abandon the rapprochement with Israel, which was initiated in 2022 after more than ten years of fraught ties between the two countries...
+"Erdogan may even decide to abandon the rapprochement with Israel, which was initiated in 2022 after more than 10 years of fraught ties between the two countries...
 A deterioration in relations between Turkey and Israel would also likely impact Turkey-US ties, creating further stress between the two Nato allies at a volatile time," said Wolfango Piccoli at risk advisory firm Teneo.
 "Ankara is now likely to assume a much harder anti-Israel stance...," he added.

 Ashraf Al Qudra, spokesman for the Ministry of Health in Gaza, on Wednesday reiterated the accusation that Israel was to blame for the blast at the hospital site.
 He added that since Israel began its air strikes on Gaza, 3,478 people have been killed, with 12,065 injured.